 What can we learn from such a comparison:

-* Contemporary selling scripts generally don’t have long blocks of scene description, but rather break them up into smaller paragraphs (2–4 lines).
+- Contemporary selling scripts don’t have long blocks of scene description, but rather break them up into smaller paragraphs (2–4 lines).

-* Contemporary selling scripts normally don’t have primary slug lines that extend over one line.
+- Contemporary selling scripts don’t have primary slug lines that extend over one line.

-* Contemporary selling scripts most often avoid using directing jargon.
+- Contemporary selling scripts don’t include directing jargon.